kinit-sk/Crowd-vs-GPT-intent-class/README.md

 ### Paper citing

-If you wish to reference the paper, please wait for the published version which will be added in the next 2 months.
-Meanwhile, you can use this for your preprints:

 ```
 @inproceedings{cegin-etal-2023-chatgpt,
     title = "{C}hat{GPT} to Replace Crowdsourcing of Paraphrases for Intent Classification: Higher Diversity and Comparable Model Robustness",